Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 16 and 64.
 The model includes RELU layers to introduce nonlinearity (code line 66,68,70), and the data is normalized in the model using a Keras lambda layer (code line 65).

-TO reduce model complexity and reduce learning time, I added two maxpool layers.
+TO reduce model complexity and reduce learning time, I added two max poolings.

 #### 2. Attempts to reduce overfitting in the model